Skip to content

 Use memory from the terminal

-The CLI can recall, search, store, and list memory from scripts or from a plain terminal session.
+The CLI can recall, search, capture, and show recent memories from scripts or from a plain terminal session.
 It is useful when you need a repeatable diagnostic or when your current tool does not expose Wenlan commands directly.

 Use specific queries.
 Project names, feature names, people, and decisions usually retrieve better context than generic phrases.